heathen1878/ARM-QuickStarts/Connectivity/readme.md

 The artifact ConnectivityBasicLinkedTemplate.json and ConnectivityBasicTemplateSpec deploys a network watcher and virtual network.

-You can deploy these templates using PowerShell or an Azure DevOps Pipeline.
+You can deploy these templates using PowerShell or an Azure DevOps Pipeline; a working Azure DevOps Pipeline can be found [here](https://github.com/heathen1878/Azure/blob/master/Connectivity/readme.md)

 ## Template Spec